 Applying Freud in the Classroom

-Freudian theory is not a therapeutic tool for teachers.
-Teachers are not analysts, and learners are not patients in need of psychoanalysis, and this boundary is well established in the wider critique of applying clinical psychoanalysis to ordinary classroom life.
-What teachers can borrow is a vocabulary for noticing that behaviour often reflects internal states.
+Freudian theory is not a therapy tool for teachers.
+Teachers are not analysts, and learners are not patients who need psychoanalysis.
+This boundary is clear in wider critiques of using clinical psychoanalysis in everyday classroom life.
+What teachers can borrow is a set of words for noticing that behaviour often reflects inner states.

 Scientific Limits of Freudian Theory

-Repression is also more contested than Freud believed.
-Traumatic memories are often intrusive rather than hidden, and false memories can be created by suggestion (McNally, 2003).
-For teachers, this matters because Freudian language should never be used to infer hidden trauma or diagnose a learner.
+Repression is also more debated than Freud believed.
+Traumatic memories are often intrusive rather than hidden.
+False memories can also be created by suggestion (McNally, 2003).

 Freud's Legacy in Psychology and Education

-Freud's lasting value for teachers is not that every claim in psychoanalysis should be accepted.
-It is his insistence that behaviour can carry emotional meaning.
-That idea now sits more safely alongside attachment theory, trauma-informed schools and social-emotional learning.
+Freud's lasting value for teachers is not that they should accept every claim in psychoanalysis.
+It is his view that behaviour can carry emotional meaning.
+Today, that idea sits more safely alongside attachment theory, trauma-informed schools and social-emotional learning.

-In classroom practice, the useful legacy is modest: create safety, teach self-regulation and help learners name feelings before they act on them.
-Teachers can combine that stance with evidence from working memory, developmental psychology and predictable classroom routines, without treating Freudian theory as diagnosis.
+In classroom practice, the useful legacy is modest.
+Create safety, teach self-regulation and help learners name feelings before they act on them.
+Teachers can link this stance with evidence from working memory, developmental psychology and predictable classroom routines.
+They do not need to treat Freudian theory as diagnosis.

 Defence Mechanisms and Neurodivergent Masking